-The articulation is not worthy of any raves but it’s definitely a sizable step-up from the chunky toys of yesteryear.
-The heads are on balls atop the neck so they can pivot in every direction, the hips are ball-joints with decent mobility (although hindered by their surroundings), the feet can pivot nicely in all directions when fully extended (you can also fully extend them, angle them, then retract them), and there’s even a waist joint (eat your heart out YF-19 toys).
+The articulation is not worthy of any raves but it’s a sizable step-up from the chunky toys of yesteryear.
+The heads are on balls atop the neck so they can pivot in every direction.
+The hips are ball-joints with decent mobility (although hindered by their surroundings).
+The feet can pivot nicely in all directions when fully extended (you can also fully extend them, angle them, then retract them).
+There’s even a waist joint.
 What you don’t get is a mid-leg swivel or a large range of movement at the knee which creates some minor difficulties for GERWALK mode.
-The shoulder design is on the wonky side and you can expect that any time you try to pose the arms you’re probably going to move the shoulders out of their proper positions (although you can just as easily push them back).
+That knee design gets worse when accessory parts are used so check out all my reviews of the accessories for me detail on that.
+The shoulder design is wonky and you can expect that any time you try to pose the arms you’re probably going to move the shoulders out of their proper positions.
 If you don’t watch how you’re positioning the upper hips you may press against the swing bar which can cause paint rub and press the waist peg out causing the toy to fall (as pictured above the durability and build section).

 Total Score: (30/50) + 1 for gift-sets